Five under $500,000 - October 10, 2018

 Yeah, ok.
 You’re going to need to make a pretty big lifestyle change if you want to buy this vintage banger.
 Wendouree is on the edge of Ballarat, about 90 minutes out of Melbourne.
 This one-bedroom unit on the ground floor of a converted monastery is something else.
 It has a formal dining room and a separate lounge room, so you could convert to a two-bedder if needed.
 Whatever, $428,000 - $448,000 seems like a good deal.
 You’d be forking out an extra million for this place if you were buying the equivalent in Melbourne.

 13 Torrens Street, Richmond, Tasmania

-This is super pricey for Tassie, but we’re putting it on the list because it’s a renovated three-bedder just 25-kilometres from central Hobart, going for $480,000.
+This is pricey, but we’re putting it on the list because it’s a renovated three-bedder just 25-kilometres from central Hobart, going for $480,000.
 Plus, there’s a studio out the back that’s begging for a reno.
 Get that done and you’ve got some extra Airbnb income.
 In the meantime you can sit on the killer deck with a wine and watch the world go by.

 116 Sydenham Road, Norwood

 No millennial dreamed of living in Adelaide growing up, but now we’re prospective homebuyers it’s a different story.
 Adelaide is an affordable BABE.
 There’s no price guide on this one, annoyingly, but comparable recent sales and a conservative market suggest you should be able to get this beauty for circa $500,000.
 And you get polished floorboards, two bedrooms, new kitchen and a dining room.
 We’ll sit back and watch the Melburnians and Sydneysiders roll up for this one.